Coder-RD/SQL-Challenge/README.md

 ### 💡 Key Concept

-The **Top Earners** challenge focuses on finding the **maximum total earnings** of an employee and determining the number of employees who have the same maximum total earnings.
+The **Top Earners** challenge focuses on finding the maximum total earnings of an employee and determining how many employees have the same maximum total earnings.

-An employee's total earnings are calculated as:
+Total earnings are calculated as:

     Total Earnings = Months × Salary

-### 🔑 SQL Query Concept

-    SELECT MAX(months * salary), COUNT(*)
-    FROM Employee
-    WHERE months * salary = (
-        SELECT MAX(months * salary)
-        FROM Employee
-    );

 ### 🧠 How the Query Works

-- `months * salary` calculates each employee's total earnings.
+- `months * salary` calculates total earnings.
-- `MAX(months * salary)` finds the highest total earnings.
+- `MAX()` finds the highest total earnings.
-- The subquery identifies the maximum earnings value.
+- A subquery identifies the maximum earning value.
-- The `WHERE` condition selects employees with maximum earnings.
+- `WHERE` selects employees having that maximum earning.
-- `COUNT(*)` counts employees having that maximum amount.
+- `COUNT(*)` counts the employees with maximum earnings.

 ### 🎯 Learning Outcome

-I practiced how to:
+I practiced:

-- Calculate total earnings.
+- Arithmetic expressions.
-- Use `MAX()`.
+- `MAX()`.
-- Use `COUNT()`.
+- `COUNT()`.
-- Work with subqueries.
+- Subqueries.
-- Analyze employee salary data.
+- Employee salary analysis.
+- Aggregate functions.
-- Combine aggregate functions with filtering.
+- Data filtering.
-- Solve real-world database problems.

 ### 📂 Files Added